Hostinger vs Raff: Pricing, Performance, and VPS Fit

 Storage and backups

 Raff runs distributed block storage that supports on-demand snapshots, live migration between hosts, and block storage volumes attached to running VMs.
 The architectural tradeoff is that Raff's per-block latency on QD1 synchronous I/O is higher than local NVMe — measured in the benchmarks below.
-Object storage is S3-compatible and live at s3.raffusercloud.com.
+Object storage is S3-compatible and live.

-Hostinger uses local NVMe per VPS — lower per-access latency and higher raw IOPS at small block sizes (measured below), but the storage is host-pinned and does not support live migration.
+Hostinger uses local NVMe per VPS — lower per-access latency and higher raw IOPS at small block sizes, but the storage is host-pinned and does not support live migration.
 Hostinger does not publicly list block storage volumes or S3-compatible object storage for VPS.

 The backup models differ meaningfully:

-- Hostinger — free weekly automated, daily as +$3/mo, one manual snapshot per server with 20-day auto-delete
+- Hostinger — free weekly automated backups, daily backups as a paid upgrade, one manual snapshot per server with 20-day auto-delete

 Platform features